DavidT352/how-AI-perceives-reality/entries/02-puzzle-game.md

 - Playful Tone — Making learning fun and relatable

 📬 **Prompt:**

+## ASK
 Explain how AI receives, processes, and produces answers using the analogy of a puzzle game.

-Make it easy to understand for 10-year-olds, using 5 bullet points, all explained through playful analogies.
+## CONTEXT
+The explanation should be simple and playful, designed for a 10-year-old audience.
+The goal is to make the inner workings of AI fun, relatable, and easy to visualize.

+## CONSTRAINTS
+- Use the analogy of a **puzzle game**.
+- Present the explanation in **5 bullet points**.
+- Each bullet point should rely on playful analogies.
+- Keep the tone light, simple, and engaging for kids.

 ✉️ **Response:**
 Imagine AI like a magical puzzle game that helps answer your questions: